Skip to main content

 • Coughing and throat irritation

-Cottonwood belongs to the poplar family and shares allergenic proteins with related trees such as willow and aspen.
-Individuals allergic to cottonwood may also react to these related pollens.
-Some people with cottonwood allergies may experience Oral Allergy Syndrome (OAS), with potential cross-reactive foods including apples and sunflower seeds, though this is less common than with birch pollen allergies.
+Cottonwood is related to willows and aspens, and shares allergenic proteins with them — if you’re allergic to cottonwood, you may react to those too.
+Some people experience Oral Allergy Syndrome (OAS) with foods like apples and sunflower seeds, though this is less common than with birch allergies.

 Typical Pollination Period

-Cottonwood trees typically pollinate in early to mid-spring, from late February through April, with earlier pollination in warmer southern regions.
-The release of fluffy seeds in late spring or early summer is often mistakenly blamed for allergy symptoms, but these seeds contain little allergenic material.
-The pollen released weeks earlier is what triggers allergic reactions.
+Cottonwood trees pollinate in early to mid-spring, from late February through April, starting earlier in warmer southern regions.
+Don’t be fooled by the fluffy seeds in late spring — those aren’t the problem.
+The allergenic pollen was released weeks earlier.

 Geographic Distribution

-• North America: Particularly abundant in central and western regions, especially near rivers, streams, and floodplains
+• North America: Especially common in central and western regions, particularly near rivers, streams, and floodplains

-• Europe: Widely cultivated and naturally occurring across temperate regions
+• Europe: Widely cultivated and naturally occurring in temperate regions

 • Asia: Common in temperate areas, especially northern China and parts of Siberia

-• Remember that the cotton-like seeds are not the main allergen; pollen peaks earlier in spring
+• Remember: the cotton-like fluff isn’t the allergen; pollen season peaks earlier

 Learn More